 Evidence from the Australian Institute of Health and Welfare indicates the average length of intubation for an intensive care event is just over 4 days.
 Patients intubated for at least 10 days have over a 20% chance of dying.
-Despite the patient spending almost twice the average time intubated in intensive care and medical evidence which suggested the case was serious, the insurance policy did not deem this a critical illness.
+Despite Mr. Dixon spending almost twice the average time intubated in intensive care and medical evidence which suggested his case was serious the insurance policy did not deem this a critical illness.

-This case is illustrative of the detriment consumers suffer due to the lack of UCT protections in insurance.
-The headline offer for the policy clearly states that "Critical Illness insurance pays a lump sum that lightens the financial load of a serious illness, so you can concentrate on getting better" with "cover for the most common critical conditions".
-On the facts it appears the consumer even had the 'Critical Illness Plus' policy which went further to provide "cover for an extensive range of critical conditions".
-Researching beyond the sales pitch to read the PDS the consumer would have discovered on page 19 that the policy did in fact cover intensive care as one of its critical conditions.
-It is not until reaching page 111 of the PDS that they would have discovered the term which eventually denied the claim.
+Mr Dixon's case is illustrative of the detriment consumers suffer due to the lack of UCT protections in insurance.
+The headline offer for his policy clearly states that "Critical Illness insurance pays a lump sum that lightens the financial load of a serious illness, so you can concentrate on getting better" with "cover for the most common critical conditions".20 Mr Dixon even had the 'Critical Illness Plus' policy which went further to provide "cover for an extensive range of critical conditions".
+Researching beyond the sales pitch to read the PDS he would have discovered on page 19 that his policy did in fact cover intensive care as one of its critical conditions.24 It is not until he reached page 111 of the PDS that he would have discovered the term which eventually denied his claim.
 The policy defines intensive care as "mechanical ventilation by means of tracheal intubation for 10 consecutive days (24 hours per day) in an intensive care unit of an acute care hospital."
 The UTC prohibition exists to stop exactly this type of practice.
 Hiding a term over 100 pages in to a contract and expecting a consumer to not only read but understand the implications of intubation times on a claim is unrealistic and ultimately unfair.

-According to the report MLC defended its policy by stating that it was unaware of any policy available in Australia which offered critical illness cover for less than 10 days of intubation.
-This points to a systemic problem with critical illness life insurance policies, which make it so difficult to claim under the intensive care provisions that someone may have to die in order to claim, in which case they may also be ineligible.
+MLC defended its policy by stating that it was unaware of any policy available in Australia which offered critical illness cover for less than 10 days of intubation.26 This points to a systemic problem with critical illness life insurance policies, which make it so difficult to claim under the intensive care provisions that someone may have to die in order to claim, in which case they may also be ineligible.